Identifying $D_{sJ}^*(2860)$ as a four resonance states through strong decay analysis: Regge trajectories

 \begin{widetext} { { }} \end{widetext}

-that is more reliable with the experimental value 1.10 $\pm$ 0.15 $\pm$ 0.19 \cite{Aubert2009}.
-The couplings, $g_X$ and $g_Y$ $\approx$ 0.2, obtained by comparing the total decay width of $D_{s1}^*(2860)^{\pm}$ as $1^3D_1$ and $D_{s3}^*(2860)^{\pm}$ as $1^3D_3$ with their respective experimental measurements 159 $\pm$ 23 $\pm$ 27 MeV and 53 $\pm$ 7 $\pm$ 7 MeV \cite{Aaij2014}.
+that is compatible with the experimental value 1.10 $\pm$ 0.15 $\pm$ 0.19 \cite{Aubert2009}.
+The couplings $g_X$ $\approx$ 0.20 and $g_Y$ $\approx$ 0.25 are obtained by comparing the sum of the partial decay widths of $D_{s1}^*(2860)^{\pm}$ as $1^3D_1$ (from Table \ref{tab3}) and $D_{s3}^*(2860)^{\pm}$ as $1^3D_3$ (from Table \ref{tab9}) with their respective experimental measurements 159 $\pm$ 23 $\pm$ 27 MeV and 53 $\pm$ 7 $\pm$ 7 MeV \cite{Aaij2014}.
+Assuming that the sum of these partial decay widths is contributing dominantly to the total decay width.
 Godfrey and Moats \cite{Godfrey2016} determine the total decay width 197.2 MeV of $1^3D_1$ and 46 MeV of $1^3D_3$, contributing only their decays to ground state charmed mesons plus light pseudoscalar mesons ($\pi$, $\eta$, and $K$), and are consistent with the LHCb \cite{Aaij2014}.
 Here, we used the mass 2.956 GeV of $D_{s3}^*(2860)^{\pm}$ predicted in Table \ref{tab7}.
-Experimentally, the mass difference $M_{D_{s1}^*(2860)^{\pm}}-M_{D_{s3}^*(2860)^{\pm}}\approx1$ GeV, is very much smaller than the theoretical predictions (see in Table \ref{tab2}).
+Experimentally, the mass difference $M_{D_{s1}^*(2860)^{\pm}}-M_{D_{s3}^*(2860)^{\pm}}$ $\approx$ 1.5 MeV \cite{Aaij2014} is very much smaller than the theoretical predictions (see in Table \ref{tab2}).
 For such a large ratio, 1.10 $\pm$ 0.15 $\pm$ 0.19, the mass of $D_{s3}^*(2860)^{\pm}$ should be expected to higher than 2.86 GeV.